 Is my business purpose statement public information?

 Yes.
 Your Articles of Organization, including your purpose statement, become part of the public record once filed with your state.
 Anyone can access this information through your Secretary of State's business database.
-This is why some entrepreneurs prefer general purpose statements—they provide privacy about specific business plans while still meeting legal requirements.
+This is why some entrepreneurs prefer general purpose statements.
+They provide privacy about specific business plans while still meeting legal requirements.

-- Delaware Code §18-106 (Nature of business permitted): Official statute confirming LLCs may engage in “any lawful business,” supporting general purpose language.
+- The Delaware Code Online: §18-106 (Nature of business permitted) “any lawful business.”